 First, we walked through Treasure Island, also called TI.
 While this hotel may not be one of the luxury hotels on the strip, it is in a great location and could be a good affordable option.
 Next, we walked past the Mirage.
 We figured we would explore it later in the evening when we would go to see the Beatles LOVE show.
 Then, we were back to the Forum Shops, Caesars, and then the Bellagio.
 It was a fun tour and walking through the Vegas hotels is a great way to get walking in without having to be outside too much.
 Next time, maybe we will try some of the more unusual things to do in Vegas.

-Later that day, we were back in the room and resting before heading out for drinks.
+Later that day, we were back in the room to rest before heading out for drinks.
 It was almost time for the fountain show, so I wanted to find the TV station that has the fountains music so we could hear it as we watched the show.
-Well, google was my friend and told me the TV station.
+Well, Google was my friend and told me the TV station.
 Unfortunately, that TV station no longer existed.
 I called the concierge only to find out that they had recently had a “system upgrade” and the station was not operational…well that sounds like a system downgrade to me.
 Without the music, the fountains are nowhere near as neat.

 I’m a big fan of the location of the Bellagio, and overall the hotel was great.
 I’d stay here again, but I don’t know if I’d spring for a fountain view room.
 Have you stayed at the Bellagio?
 I would love to hear about your experience in the comments.

 - Check out package deals as you could save money or get free show tickets like I did.
 Now through April 3, 2017 you can save $50 on your Southwest Airlines air and hotel package.

 - There are ways to walk down the strip (going from hotel to hotel) without spending too much time outside.
 This can be really helpful especially during the summer.